msalibian/STAT406/Lecture22/README.md

     ##      Min.
 1st Qu.
 Median      Mean   3rd Qu.
 Max.
     ## 4.200e-16 1.195e-12 4.012e-12 7.272e-12 1.169e-11 3.524e-11

 Note that both eigenvectors are essentially identical, and that the alternating regression method was approximately 3 times faster than a full SVD decomposition of the covariance matrix.

-To further illustrate the potential gain in speed for larger dimensions, consider the following synthetic data set with n = 2000 observation and p = 1000, and compare the timing and the results:
+To further illustrate the potential gain in speed for larger dimensions, consider the following synthetic data set with n = 2000 observation and p = 1000, and compare the timing and the results (even when forcing `svd` to only compute a single component):

 ``` r
 n <- 2000